saurontech/Advantech-VCOM-Linux-Driver/doc/components.md

 2. **RootCA.pem**: This is the default RootCA public key.
 3. **vcom.pem**: This is the default public/private key pair.

-If the VCOM driver connects to a device server, which is already operating under key files signed by another RootCA private key, one must replace these files with the files created by **adv-eki-tls-create**, referencing the same "RootCA private key".
+If the VCOM driver connects to a device server, which is already operating with key files signed by another RootCA private key, one must replace these files with the files created by **adv-eki-tls-create**, referencing the same "RootCA private key".